Mercator (company): Coal & Logistics

 Mercator Ltd acquired coal mines in Indonesia with substantial coal resources, as a measure of backward integration.

-Mercator also provides shipping in India.

 Oil & Gas

-Mercator first forayed into the Oil & Gas business in 2004, when it chartered a Floating Storage and Offloading (FSO) Unit to BG Group.
-Since then, the oil & gas division has seen a steady growth with the most recent achievement being the Sagar Samrat Conversion COMPANY Project for ONGC.
-Floating Storage and Offloading (FSO) Units and a Mobile Offshore Production Unit (MOPU) in Nigeria, the Oil & Gas vertical has proved itself as a strategic component of Mercator's philosophy of diversified growth.

-Company placed the order for a Jack Up Rig in November 2007 with Keppel FELLS Ltd which was delivered in 2009 & was immediately contracted to one of private sector shipping company in India.
+Mercator placed the order for a Jack Up Rig in November 2007 with Keppel FELLS Ltd which was delivered in 2009 & was immediately contracted to one of private sector shipping company in India.
 The Group has opted out of the Offshore Drilling segment wef March 2011 as strategic decision.

 Floating Production Unit (MOPU + FSO)

 In 2010, Mercator won a contract for Charter of a Floating Production Unit (FPU), which is a combination of a MOPU and an FSO, from Afren Plc., a UK listed Company, with worldwide operations in oil exploration.
-To execute this, Mercator provided Engineering, Procurement, Construction, Installation and Commissioning (EPCIC) services successfully at an oil field in Nigeria, with the services customized as per the requirements of the Charterer.
+To execute this, Mercator provided Engineering, Procurement, Construction, Installation and Commissioning (EPCIC) services successfully at an oil field in Nigeria, with the services customised as per the requirements of the Charterer.
 This project was executed in 432 days, working around the clock and coordinating the project from various parts of the world.
 Mercator is currently operating the FPU at the Ebok field in Nigeria.

-Sagar Samrat

-On 17 November 2011, a consortium of Mercator and Gulf Piping Company, Abu Dhabi was awarded an EPC contract by ONGC for conversion of their Mobile Offshore Drilling Unit ("MODU") 'Sagar Samrat' into Mobile Offshore Production Unit ("MOPU").
-The detailed engineering design is by GL Noble Denton, UAE, for Marine Part and Samsung Heavy Industries India Pvt.
-Ltd (SHI-I) for Production Facility.
-It is purely Indian and the infrastructure of the mill is on the Indian Rupee 1 note.

-Dredging

-Mercator forayed into dredging in the year 2007.
-Currently, it holds the following fleet: